in

 Granite Slab Size (Standard & Custom Dimensions)

-Modern kitchen with granite kitchen island countertop white cabinets There is really nothing better than the look of natural beauty that a real stone granite slab will give your kitchen countertops.
-Many homeowners are looking into using them for their kitchen islands and countertops as a focal point that will carry the whole look of their kitchen.
+There is really nothing better than the look of natural beauty that a real stone granite slab will give your kitchen countertops.
+Many homeowners are looking into using them for their kitchen islands and countertops as a focal point that will carry the whole look of their kitchen

-Standard Granite Slab Size
+Standard Granite Slab Dimensions

-Standard granite slab size Aside from the granite colors and staining of the slab, it is important to know the essential background, like the size of the material.
+Aside from the granite colors and staining of the slab, it is important to know the essential background, like the size of the material

 The size of a granite slab will vary since it is a natural material extracted from the earth.
-Generally, manufactured and processed granite slabs will have lengths between 9 to 10 feet or 108 to 120 inches and a width that ranges from 5 to 6 feet or 60 to 72 inches.
+Generally, manufactured and processed slabs will have lengths between 9 to 10 feet or 108 to 120 inches and a width that ranges from 5 to 6 feet or 60 to 72 inches.
 This size can vary depending on the manufacturer.

-Jumbo Granite Slab Size
+Jumbo Granite Slab Measurements

 Jumbo and extra large granite slab dimensions

-Extra Large Granite Slab Dimensions
+Size of Extra Large Granite Slab

 How Many Square Feet In A Slab Of Granite?